skirtapaieo/machinelearning-101/README.md

 ## The Solution

 The solution is straightforward based on the six statistics needed, there are several things that should be addee in a real-life case.

+## Solution improvement ideas

 The code in get-statistics was used at Algoexpert but there are several other things to do to make it behave in practise:

 - Error handling and logging -
 - Validation (decorator) - imported wraps